top of page

 Targets

-• Broadening our gaze to that part of aging that brings with it unexpected changes linked to a trend of cognitive decline but that, as James McKillop says, a person who lives this experience: "I can assure you that, no matter how bad you feel at first, it is still possible to live a quality life even when you have dementia.
+• In this course, participants will be broadening their gaze to that part of aging that brings with it unexpected changes linked to a trend of cognitive decline.
+Nevertheless, as James McKillop, a person who lives this experience, says: "I can assure you that, no matter how bad you feel at first, it is still possible to live a quality life even when you have dementia.
 It may not be the life you had before, but it is a life full of promise..."

 • Find through the comparison with the theatrical and artistic gaze, the possibilities to transmit your own feeling and interact with sensitivity, delicacy, precision and firmness to live together a pleasant and maybe regenerating experience for all.